ORNL/superneuromat/README.md

 ## Directory Info
-1. `experiments`: This is for experiments for getting results for publications.
+1. `superneuromat`: This contains the source code for `superneuromat`
+2. `tests`: This contains unittests for development purposes.
 Please ignore!
-2. `superneuromat`: This contains the source code for `superneuromat`
-3. `tests`: This contains unittests for development purposes.
-Please ignore!
-4. `tutorials`: Check out the tutorials to learn how to work with `superneuromat`